 Here are 7 questions that will help you determine which payroll provider is a good fit for your business before investing too much time or money.

-Here’s a real-life reason to ask this question.
-There is a payroll service that specializes in larger, enterprise-level companies.
-Yet, in marketing, they promote their small business offerings.
-In one particular case, this larger payroll provider reported 54 weeks of payroll (52 weeks in a year) for a small business.
+We have a first-hand account that this payroll provider reported 54 weeks of payroll (52 weeks in a year) for their small business.
 The business was never able to get someone to correct the error!